 Company on Upswing After the Right Hand Finds Out What the Left is Doing

-When a company isn’t performing up to expectations, one of the reasons often cited is that the right hand doesn’t know what the left is doing.
+When there’s chaos and confusion in a company, resulting in its not meeting expectations, one of the reasons most often cited is that the right hand doesn’t know what the left is doing.

 “But that’s behind us now,” she says.
-“Since the right hand now knows, we’re building the bottom line and pleasing our stakeholders, which is what matters the most.”
+“Since the right hand now knows, we’re finally able to achieve goals, build the bottom line and of course make our stakeholders happy, which is what matters the most.”
 She cites these improvements:

 • It now takes just five days to transform a “lose-lose” situation into a “win-win” one – up from seven months just a year ago.